 Powder blue damsel (Arabicnemis caerulea)

-The powder blue damsel is classified as Vulnerable (VU) on the IUCN Red List (1).
+The powder blue damsel is classified as Least Concern (LC) on the IUCN Red List (1).

 For a desert region, southern Arabia has a remarkable number of dragonflies and damselflies (2).
 One particularly striking damselfly, discovered in the region in 1984, is the powder blue damsel (Arabicnemis caerulea) (2) (3).
 As its name suggests, the powder blue damsel has a vivid blue body, with the female being slightly paler than the male (3).